orestbida/cookieconsent/Readme.md

     cookieconsent.accept('all', ['cat_1', 'cat_2']); // accept all except these 2 categories
     ```

-    How to later reject a specific category (cookieconsent alredy accepted)?
+    How to later reject a specific category (cookieconsent already accepted)?
 Same as above:

     ```javascript
     cookieconsent.accept('all', ['targeting']);     // opt out of targeting category